vfarcic/devops26/manuscript/99-serverless-apps.md

 curl "$ADDR"
 ```

 The good news is that we did get the `Hello` greeting as the output, so the application is working.
-But, that was probably the slowest response you ever saw from such a simple application.
+But, that might have been the slowest response you ever saw from such a simple application.
 Why did it take so long?
 The answer to that questions lies in the scaling nature of serverless applications.
 Since no one sent a request to the application before, there was no need to it to run any replica.
 The moment we sent the first request, Knative detected it and initiated scaling that, after a while, resulted in the first replica running inside the cluster.
 As a result, we received the familiar greeting, only after the image is pulled, the Pod was started, and the application inside it was initiated.
 Don't worry about that "slowness" since it manifests itself only initially before Knative creates the cache.
 You'll see soon that the boot-up time will be very fast from now on.

 So, let's take a look at that "famous" Pod that was created out of thin air.